davidjamesbryant/MADroot/README.md

 ## Contents

 *   'madRoot.cpp'  Code for the MAD root procedure, and for the simulations performed in the paper.
+*   'madRoot.R'  An R script giving an (inline) version of the madRoot algorithm
 *   'Makefile'     Make file.
 *   'smallExample.txt'  Small (four taxa) example
 *    'largeExample.txt' Large (3082 taxa) example